Descent098/serket/README.md

 Avoid Getting Stung By Password Requirements.

-## About the name

-Serket is a godess in egyptian mythology typically symbolized with a scorpion.
-There are a few different etymologies of the mythology, but the spirit of the name is that venom and stings can be healing.
-An aphorism is that the strongest stings bring the tastiest honey.

-Likewise recognizing how bad your password practices are can sting, but ultimately it should end in something better.

 ## Todo

 - [x] Fix issue with not being able to use functions when numbers go beyond 95^12